-OBJECTIVE PLAN STATUS PROGRESS 2008- 2010 2011- 2019 A. Increase biodiversity opportunities by changing management techniques on 6ha of existing greenspaces.
-Targets updated in revised action plan in view of progress Our target has been vastly exceeded.
-At least 64ha of parkland has been improved for wildlife a minimum of 67 different parks.
-The overall target to improve the condition of existing se natural habitats in 50 parks has therefore also been exceeded.
-The district target of improving 1 park per year has be exceeded by 5 Local Authorities.
-B. Develop new areas of wildlife friendly greenspace and parks within major new developments, to meet ANGst standards, with a minimum of 2ha per development. ongoing Little known progress.
+OBJECTIVE TARGET PROGRESS STATUS PROGRESS 2008- 2010 2011- 2019 A. Increase biodiversity opportunities by changing 2020 Our target has been vastly exceeded. management techniques on 6ha of existing greenspaces.
+At least 64ha of parkland has been improved for wildlife at a minimum of 67 different parks.
+The overall target to improve the condition of existing semi- natural habitats in 50 parks has therefore also been exceeded.
+1 1 Targets updated in revised action plan in view of progress The district target of improving 1 park per year has been exceeded by 5 Local Authorities.
+B. Develop new areas of wildlife friendly greenspace and ongoing Little known progress. parks within major new developments, to meet ANGst standards, with a minimum of 2ha per development.
 Information from only 2 Local Authorities has been obtained concerning new areas of wildlife friendly greenspace.
-Key to status: 2010: ↑Any improvement ↔ No change ◆Decline 2019: ↑Good progress ↑Some progress ↔No change 4 Decline
+Key to status: 2010: \uparrow Any improvement \leftrightarrow No change \checkmark Decline 2019: \uparrow Good progress \uparrow Some progress \leftrightarrow No change \checkmark Decline